filippodaniotti/lizard-ga/SSM2/README.md

 Eventually, I landed on Lilypond: it is a music notation software that relies on a plain text syntax (pretty similar to LaTeX, actually) rather than a WYSIWYG UI.

-Of course learning yet another music notation software was never my intention (especially a markup code based one), but Lilypond has a pretty cool feature: it comes with a built-in LaTeX integration capability.
+Of course, learning yet another music notation software was never my intention (especially a markup code based one), but Lilypond has a pretty cool feature: it comes with a built-in LaTeX integration capability.

-It happens to be a separate module - `lilypond-book` - that can process a LaTeX file with Lilypond code embedded (it must have `.lytex` extension) and generate a normal `.tex` file that can be compiled as usual with your favorite LaTeX compiler and will output a document with the embedded sheet music as vector graphics.
+There is a separate module - `lilypond-book` - that can process a LaTeX file with Lilypond code embedded (it must have `.lytex` extension) and generate a standard `.tex` file that can be compiled as usual with your favorite LaTeX compiler and will output a document with the embedded sheet music as vector graphics.

 This is obviously super cool, but how can I turn my sheet music written in Musescore or Sibelius into a file readable by `lilypond-book`?

 ## MusicXML
-Normally, each music notation software saves the current project in a proprietary format (`.sib`, `.mcsx`), which ensures the best performances possible but clearly is not compatible with third-party applications.
-Information could be shared across different music software through the `midi` format, which works great when it comes to carry information for sound to be played by synthesizers or VSTs but not that much when notes are supposed to be displayed on paper.
+Usually, each music notation software saves the current project in a proprietary format (`.sib`, `.mcsx`), which ensures the best performances possible but clearly may not be compatible with third-party applications.
+Information could be shared across different music softwares through the `midi` format, which works great when it comes to carry information for sound to be played by synthesizers or VSTs but not that much when notes are supposed to be displayed on paper.